wmaben/devops-interview-questions/k8s/k8s.md

 ### 2. Explain the Kubernetes API Request Lifecycle — From kubectl to Pod Running

 **Expected Answer:**

+When you run `kubectl apply -f pod.yaml`, the request doesn't just "create a pod" — it goes through a carefully ordered pipeline of **authentication**, **authorization**, **admission control**, **persistence**, **scheduling**, and **execution**.
+Understanding this lifecycle is critical because every security policy, resource quota, mutation webhook, and scheduling constraint is enforced at a specific stage.
+If any stage rejects the request, the pod is never created.

+The lifecycle follows a **sequential gate model** — each stage must pass before the next one runs.
+This is also where custom logic (via webhooks) can be injected to enforce organizational policies.

 ```
 kubectl apply -f pod.yaml